Devgrapher/devgrapher.com/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 2.7.1 =
+* Add filter to show a message when an inserted page cannot be found.
+Example usage:
+`function theme_init() {
+    // Show a message in place of an inserted page if that page cannot be found. add_filter( 'insert_pages_not_found_message', function ( $content ) { return 'Page could not be found.'; } );
+}
+add_action( 'init', 'theme_init' );`

+= 2.7 =
+* Fix: Prevent Insert Pages from breaking tinymce if wp_editor() is called outside of an admin context.

+= 2.6 =
+* Fix: Query data wasn't getting reset properly when viewing a category archive containing a post with an inserted page, causing date and author information in post footers in the twentyfifteen theme to show incorrect information.
+This has been resolved.

+= 2.5 =
+* Maintenance release: prevent infinite loops when using a custom template that doesn't call the_post().

+= 2.4 =
+* Add insert_pages_apply_nesting_check filter.
+Use it to disable the deep nesting check which prevents inserted pages from being embedded within other inserted pages.
+Example usage:
+`function theme_init() {
+    // Disable nesting check to allow inserted pages within inserted pages. add_filter( 'insert_pages_apply_nesting_check', function ( $should_apply ) { return false; } );
+}
+add_action( 'init', 'theme_init' );`

+= 2.3 =
+* Remove insertPages_Content id from div wrapper to allow multiple pages to be embedded; replace with insert-page class.
+Example: `<div data-post-id='123' class='insert-page insert-page-123'>...</div>`
+* New shortcode attribute: class.
+You can now add custom classes to the div wrapper around your inserted page:
+`[insert page='123' display='all' class='my-class another-class']`
+This results in:
+`<div data-post-id='123' class='insert-page insert-page-123 my-class another-class'>...</div>`

+= 2.2 =
+* Revert previous fix for conflict with Jetpack's Sharing widget (affected other users negatively).
+* New fix for conflict with Jetpack's Sharing widget.
+Use it in your theme like so:
+`// If Jetpack Sharing widget is enabled, disable the_content filter for inserted pages. function theme_init() {
+    if ( has_filter( 'the_content', 'sharing_display' ) ) {
+        add_filter( 'insert_pages_apply_the_content_filter', function ( $should_apply ) { return false; } );
+    }
+}
+add_action( 'init', 'theme_init' );`

+= 2.1 =
+* Add quicktag button for Insert Pages to the Text Editor.
+* Fix conflict with Jetpack's Sharing widget.
+* Add stronger infinite loop protection (will stop expanding shortcodes nested within an embedded page).
+* Fix potential infinite loop if custom template can't be found.

+= 2.0 =
+* Add insert_pages_available_post_types filter to limit post types shown in insert pages dialog (see FAQ for example filter hook).
+Props @noahj for the feature request.
+* Add excerpt-only display to output the excerpt without the title above it.
+Props @kalico for the feature request.

+= 1.9 =
+* Add data-post-id attribute to div container for each inserted page, now you can reference via jQuery with .data( 'postId' ).
+Props to Robert Payne for the pull request, thanks!

+= 1.8 =
+* Fix for custom post types marked as exclude_from_search not inserting correctly.

+= 1.7 =
+* Tested and works on WordPress 4.1;
+* New display format: excerpt.
+Props to bitbucket user grzegorzdrozd for the pull request. https://bitbucket.org/figureone/insert-pages/commits/0f6402c98058858f76f3f865bb3f8c5aba4cda65

 = 1.6 =
 * Fix for long page template names causing Display field to wrap in the tinymce popup;